 I went to the book launch at Avid Reader.
 We all wore our own "Dress, Memories".
 I donned my darling dead Nana's tartan skirt in honour of the occasion.

 It was a great and emotional night.
 I went with my cousin B and my almost-cousin K. We got pretty emo.
 There were tears and we remembered the olden days when we used to share a house and each others clothes.
-WHERE THE FUCK HAS THE TIME GONE PEOPLE WHERE HAS IT GONE?
+WHERE HAS THE TIME GONE PEOPLE WHERE HAS IT GONE?